digego/extempore/docs/type-system.rst

 To *set* the value associated with a pointer, there's ``pset!``.
-Like ``pref``, ``pset!`` takes a pointer as the first argument, and offset as the second argument, but it also takes an additional third argument—the value to set into that memory location.
+Like ``pref``, ``pset!`` takes a pointer as the first argument, and offset as the second argument, but it also takes an additional third argument---the value to set into that memory location.
 This must be of the appropriate
 type: so if the pointer is to a double, then the value passed to ``pset!`` must also be a double.